proroklab/VectorizedMultiAgentSimulator/README.md

 - **Customizable**: When creating a new scenario of your own, the world, agent and landmarks are highly customizable.
 Examples are: _world damping, simulation timestep, non-differentiable communication, agent sensors, masses and densities_.
 - **Easy to extend**: You can define your own scenario in minutes.
 Have a look at the dedicated section in this document.
+- **Non-differentiable communication**: Scenarios can require agents to perform discrete or continuous communication actions.

 ## Creating a new scenario